Best Apple Pie

 (We love to use this Apple Peeler + Corer and this Apple Slicer to do this).

-ROLL OUT.
-Take one of the cooled dough disks out of the fridge.
-On a floured surface, roll the dough from the center out, forming a circle about ⅜ of an inch thick.
-Make sure the dough is about 1 ½ inches larger than the pie pan all the way around.
+ROLL.
+To make the bottom pie crust, take one of the cooled dough disks out of the fridge.
+On a floured surface, roll the dough from the center out into a circle until about ⅜ of an inch thick.

-TRANSFER.
-When you are finished rolling it out, carefully fold the dough in half, and then in fourths, to pick it up and transfer it to your pie pan.
+FOLD.
+When you are finished rolling it out, carefully fold the dough in half and then in fourths to pick it up and transfer it to your pie pan.
 Press the dough into the pan to remove any air pockets.
-Put the bottom crust in the freezer for 10-15 minutes to get it cold again.

 Choosing your pie top.
 Next, decide what kind of pie top you want.
-Today, we will show you how to make apple pie crust two ways – lattice top crust and a tradition top crust.
+Today, we will show you how to make apple pie crust two ways – lattice top crust and a traditional top crust.

 make a Traditional Pie Crust